-If you notice any of these symptoms you should immediately stop the medication and phone your vet.
-They may suggest that you bring the dog in immediately for evaluation.
+It is likely your veterinarian will suggest that you bring the dog in immediately for evaluation.
 Some people try to induce vomiting at home.

 So What to Do

 Deciding whether to give your dog over-the-counter decongestants or not is in your hands.
 It is suggested that you only do so with vet approval and their expert dosage recommendation.
 Once you get the okay, keep a watchful eye on your beloved dog for early signs of a bad reaction.
 If you notice any harmful side effects, stop the medication immediately and notify your veterinarian.